TRUE BULLDOG: Tate Minich Tosses Four-Hit Shutout as Redbank Valley Moves on in D9 Playoffs With 6-0 Victory Over Moniteau

 That’s when the Bulldogs broke the game open with a five-run outburst that chased Matthews.

-Peyton Rearick made it 2-0 with a RBI single.
+Peyton Rearick made it 2-0 with an RBI single.
 Owen Clouse then followed with a two-run single to push the lead to 4-0.
 Breckin Minich then sunk the dagger with another two-run single.

 That was plenty of support for Tate Minich.